fly-apps/laravel-dictaphone/README.md

 5. Finally, in order to fulfill its dispatch duties, the Reverb server needs to be started with the command: `php artisan reverb:start`,

+### Pre-Setup Requirements ( Fly.io Specific )

+Please make sure that the Laravel app uses an external database outside of the app itself.
+If, using the default Postgresql Fly app, please make sure to include the value of `DATABASE_URL`, as `DB_URL`!
+If using other database, please [refer here](https://fly.io/docs/laravel/database-guides/).

+Otherwise!
+A Fly app deployed using this repository might send a 500 error on open!

 ### Setup( Fly.io specific )

 Reverb has it's own server for providing real-time Websocket communication, and by default, dispatches events through a queue.
 This means two things need to be running aside from our Laravel server: